neontapir/neontapir.github.io/_posts/2016/2016-05-17-video-postprocessing-using-ffmpeg-and-sox.md

 in the frame, and recorded for 50 minutes.
 The slides are legible, and you can make out what Paul is saying.

+{% include pullquote.html text="Aside from compressing it, I felt there were a couple of small things I could do to enhance the quality of the video...." %}

 In retrospect, I wish I had a fill light on Paul.
 The white slides washed him out, and the age of the camera meant that the camera couldn't cope.
 The colors were washed out, and Paul is a shadowy figure in the corner of the frame.
 The camcorder uses a proprietary .MOD file format and the raw footage was 1.8 GB, too bulky to share.

-Aside from compressing it, I felt there were a couple of small things I could do to enhance the quality of the video.

 <!--more-->

-The room had an air vent that was running throughout his talk.
+The projector made a noticeable whirring that ran throughout his talk.
 And, I wanted to preface the video with a title screen.

 My work computer is a Mac, but I don't have carte blanche to install anything I want.
 But I can install programs, so I downloaded all the tools I needed via